-- Gets good mileage and delivers better fuel economy at approximately 35% against 27% for petrol
+- Gets good mileage and delivers better fuel economy at 15 – 20% less fuel consumption than petrol.

 - No need for ignition tune-ups since they do not have spark plugs or distributors.

-- Engines are more solidly built to withstand the higher compression and therefore they last longer.
+- Engines are more solidly built to withstand the higher compression and therefore last longer.